gabrielesilinic/weval/README.md

 as of now the library does not support unary operators and is not customizable.

-as of version 0.1.0 the library can be considered usable in the sense that it won't crash in your face as long as you input a valid expression, but a syntax checker and unary operators support has to yet be introduced, this includes the lack of support for the minus sign in front of parentheses, that will make the eval crash, do not expect API stability yet though.
+as of version 0.1.1 the library can be considered usable in the sense that it won't crash in your face as long as you input a valid expression, but a syntax checker and unary operators support has to yet be introduced, do not expect API stability yet though.

-Later, if I find the time I also plan to implement support for higher precision decimals such as Decimal128 and maybe supoort for arbitrary operators (as functions).
+Later, if I find the time I also plan to implement support for higher precision decimals such as Decimal128 and maybe support for arbitrary operators (as functions).

 # Build